International Women’s Day: Then and Now

 What can you do?

 Some of the most important advances have been secured through the efforts of women’s movements.
-Having gender equality as the core organisational goal allows organisations like IWDA to focus our energy and funding on advancing and protecting the rights of women.
+Having gender equality as the core organisational goal allows organisations like IWDA to focus our energy and funding on advancing and protecting the rights of diverse women.